-Examination malpractice is the taking of unauthorized material into an examination room or misconductduring an examination.
+Examination malpractice is the taking of unauthorised material into an examination room or misconduct during an examination.

-Charlie is busy in the Mathematics examination when he realizes he needs a ruler to measure something.
-He has forgotten to bring a ruler and asks the invigilator to ask Stevie who is sitting in frontof him if he can borrow his ruler.
+Charlie is busy in the Mathematics examination when he realises he needs a ruler to measure something.
+He has forgotten to bring a ruler and asks the invigilator to ask Stevie who is sitting in front of him if he can borrow his ruler.

-Danger: Invigilators and candidates oftensee nothing wrong with this practice but sharing or the facilitation of sharing is a breach of examination regulations.
+Danger: Invigilators and candidates often see nothing wrong with this practice but sharing or the facilitation of sharing is a breach of examination regulations.

 How to avoid problems: remember your tools.
-If you forget do your best without them because it inconveniences other students.
-Be familiar with both the IB and IGSCE examination regulations.
+If you forget, do your best without them because it inconveniences other students.
+Be familiar with both the IB and IGCSE examination regulations.

-4.7 Breach of time zone exam regulation
+g) Breach of time zone exam regulation

-Annie has just finished her IB History examination.
+Annie has just finished her IB History.
 She is confident that she has done well and is elated.
 In fact, she is so happy that she takes to social media to share a question she thinks she answered particularly well.
+How to avoid problems: at this point, it is too late.
+If traced, this would be dealt with by the Examining Body.

-Danger: Breach of time zone regulations on exam content.
-It is also ethically wrong to give others by giving them undue advantage over others.
+Danger: Breach of time zone regulation on exam content.
+It is ethically wrong to give others an unfair advantage over others.